wp-plugins/spider-faq/readme.txt

 -	Color.
 Choose a solid background color for the FAQ section.

 -	Image.
-Select a background image.
+Select a background image for FAQ section.

 -	Transparent.
 The background of the FAQ section will be transparent (empty).